Indians and Triumphs from the King of Cool and the King of Kustom Kulture are some of the many highlights at Bonhams anticipated January auction

 Three Triumph motorcycles benefitting from the wholly distinct handiwork of Von Dutch – one of the fathers and the most prominent figure of "SoCal Kustom Kulture" – will also be represented: a 1949 Triumph Thunderbird Bobber featured in the definitive book The Art of Von Dutch, a 1961 Triumph TR5C custom painted in 1966, and a 1964 Triumph TR6 that features a pioneering and signature Von Dutch custom paint job as well as several unique modifications.

 These and many more rare and exciting motorcycles – including the Silverman Museum Racing Collection of Ducatis and the Pierce Museum Collection of Harley-Davidsons – will be at the Bonhams Las Vegas Motorcycle Auction on Thursday, January 9th at Bally's Hotel & Casino on The Strip.
-To order a catalog and register to bid, in person or remotely, please visit bonhams.com/vegas.
+To order a catalogue and register to bid, in person or remotely, please visit bonhams.com/vegas.

 NOTES FOR EDITORS